4Subsea/smsfusion-python/docs/user_guide/quickstart.rst

 the gravitational field.
 When operated in this mode, the AINS is referred to as a `Vertical Reference Unit` (VRU).

+``smsfusion`` provides Python implementations of a few AINS algorithms, including :class:`~smsfusion.AidedINS`, :class:`~smsfusion.AHRS` and :class:`~smsfusion.VRU`.
-In this quickstart guide, we will demonstrate how to use the AINS algorithms available in ``smsfusion`` to estimate PVA of a moving body using IMU measurements and aiding measurements.
+In this quickstart guide we will demonstrate how to use these AINS algorithms to estimate PVA of a moving body using IMU measurements and aiding measurements.

 Measurement data
 ----------------
-This quickstart guide assumes that you have access to accelerometer and gyroscope data from an IMU sensor, and maybe position and heading data from other aiding sensors.
+This quickstart guide assumes that you have access to accelerometer and gyroscope data from an IMU sensor, and ideally position and heading data from other aiding sensors.
 If you do not have access to such data, you can generate synthetic measurements using the code provided here.